-this property can be violated.
+threads with lower priority.
+Alas, in a naive implementation of resource locking and priorities, this property can be violated.
 For this let L be in the possession of a lock for a resource that H also needs.
 H must therefore wait for L to exit the critical section and release this lock.
-The problem is that L might in turn be blocked by any thread with priority M, and so H sits there potentially waiting indefinitely.
+The problem is that L might in turn be blocked by any thread with priority M, and so H sits there potentially waiting indefinitely (consider the case where threads with propority M continously need to be processed).
 Since H is blocked by threads with lower priorities, the problem is called Priority Inversion.
 It was first described in [12] in the context of the Mesa programming language designed for concurrent programming.

 If the problem of Priority Inversion is ignored, real-time systems can become unpredictable and resulting bugs can be hard to diagnose.
 The classic example where this happened is the software that controlled the Mars Pathfinder mission in 1997 [21].
 On Earth the software run mostly without any problem, but once the spacecraft landed on Mars, it shut down at irregular, but frequent, intervals leading to loss of project time as normal operation of the craft could only resume the next day (the mission and data already collected were fortunately not lost, because of a clever system design).
 The reason for the shutdowns was that the scheduling software fell victim to Priority Inversion: a low priority thread locking a resource prevented a high priority thread from running in time, leading to a system reset.
-Once the problem was found, it was rectified by enabling the Priority Inheritance Protocol (PIP) [24]3 in the scheduling software.
+Once the problem was found, it was rectified by enabling the Priority Inheritance Protocol (PIP) [24] in the scheduling software.